How To Become a Licensed Real Estate Agent in New York

 What is a Sponsoring Broker?

-Second, a sponsoring broker is a licensed broker in the state of New York who works with agents to mentor them.
+Second, a sponsoring broker is a licensed broker in New York who works with agents to mentor them.

 In the process, the real estate agent becomes part of the broker's brokerage firm.